jfbouzereau/explorer/README.md

 There are two kinds of fields :

-* Categorical (or qualitative) fields represended in pink
+* Categorical (or qualitative) fields represended in pink.
 * Numerical (or quantitative) fields represented in pale blue.
-A field with name terminated by ":n" or "/n" is regarded as numerical.

 ##### Basic gestures